-The Faculty of the Palmetto College Campuses is composed of the faculties of the individual campuses, USC Lancaster, USC Salkehatchie, USC Sumter, USC Union, and Extended University.
+The Faculty of the Palmetto College Campuses is composed of the faculties of the individual campuses: USC Lancaster, USC Salkehatchie, USC Sumter, USC Union, and Palmetto College Columbia.
+Palmetto College Columbia shall be considered a campus throughout this document, and any mention of "campus" or "campus dean" or similar includes Palmetto College Columbia in its scope.